mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 ## Create a Listener

 Follow these three steps in order to create a new Listener and make an Endpoint reachable from outside the Console:
-- create the new Listener resource
+- Create the new Listener resource
-- expose the Endpoint on the Listener
+- Expose the Endpoint on the Listener
-- define a new Traefik IngressRoute for the newly exposed API Gateway port
+- Configure the [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to make the new exposed port reachable

 ### Defining the Listener